WangWen-Albert/CFake/README.md

 ## Build the library

 The following option is used for different system.
-Use it like "Make x86win32" under CFakeLib/Source
+Use it like "make x86win32" under CFakeLib/Source(Proposed in cygwin), or "make x86linux32" under CFakeLib/Source(Proposed in linux).

 * 'x86win32'   &ndash; Build library for windows 32 system on x86 hw architecture;
 * 'x86win64'   &ndash; Build library for windows 64 system on x86 hw architecture;